Hikutaia River

 The Hikutaia River is a river of New Zealand's North Island.
 It has its source in several streams which flow west from the Coromandel Range, the longest of which is the Waipaheke Stream.
 The river generally flows west, reaching its outflow into the Waihou River 10 km north of Paeroa on the edge of the Hauraki Plains.

-Water quality is good, except for ecoli and ammoniacal nitrogen.
+Water quality is good, except for E. coli and ammoniacal nitrogen.